 Data cleaning

-This notebook provides sample EDSL code for automating a data cleaning task.
-In a series of steps we show how to use EDSL to automatically suggest appropriate sense checks for a given dataset, convert those sense checks into survey questions, and then prompt a model to answer them to generate a new dataset of the data failing the checks.
+This notebook provides sample EDSL code for using a language model to conduct a data cleaning task.
+In a series of steps we use EDSL to prompt a language model to generate appropriate sense checks for a dataset and then run the sense checks in the form of a survey about the data, returning a new dataset consisting of the data failing the checks.

 Example data

-We’ll use some observations of ages as our dataset for cleaning.
-It’s a list of random ages between 22 and 85 with some bad values mixed in:
+Here we construct a dataset for our exercise: a random list of ages between 22 and 85 with some bad values mixed in.
+Our goal is to identify them:

 [1]: